piotrwitek/typesafe-actions/README.md

 ## Motivation

-When I started to combine Redux with TypeScript I was trying to use [redux-actions](https://redux-actions.js.org/) to simplify maintainability cost and boilerplate of **action-creators**.
-Unfortunately the results were intimidating: incorrect type signatures and broken type-inference cascading throughout the entire code-base [(click here for a detailed comparison)](#redux-actions).
+When I started to combine Redux with TypeScript, I was trying to use [redux-actions](https://redux-actions.js.org/) to reduce the maintainability cost and boilerplate of **action-creators**.
+Unfortunately, the results were intimidating: incorrect type signatures and broken type-inference cascading throughout the entire code-base [(click here for a detailed comparison)](#redux-actions).

-Existing solutions in the wild have been either **too verbose because of redundant type annotations** (hard to maintain) or **used classes** (hinders readability and require to use a **new** keyword 😱)
+Existing solutions in the wild have been either **too verbose because of redundant type annotations** (hard to maintain) or **used classes** (hinders readability and requires using the **new** keyword 😱)

-**So I created `typesafe-actions` to solve all of the above pain points.**
+**So I created `typesafe-actions` to address all of the above pain points.**

 The core idea was to design an API that would mostly use the power of TypeScript **type-inference** 💪 to lift the "maintainability burden" of type annotations.
-In addition I wanted to make it "look and feel" as close as possible to the idiomatic JavaScript ❤️ so we don't have to write that redundant type annotation which will create additional noise in your code.
+In addition, I wanted to make it "look and feel" as close as possible to idiomatic JavaScript ❤️, so we don't have to write the redundant type annotations that will create additional noise in your code.

 [⇧ back to top](#table-of-contents)